George Abela

 George Abela, (born 22 April 1948) is a Maltese politician who was the eighth president of Malta from April 2009 to April 2014.

 Early life

-Abela was born in Qormi, Malta, to George and Ludgarda (née Debono) Abela.
-He attended the local primary school in Qormi, and the Lyceum in Hamrun.
-In 1965 he enrolled in the University of Malta, where he obtained his Bachelor of Arts degree.
-He continued his studies as a teacher for a short while and became a notary public, and in 1975 he graduated as a lawyer.
+Abela was born in Qormi, Malta, to George (1925 – 5 September 2010) and Ludgarda (née Debono) Abela (19 February 1930 – 11 February 2023).
+He attended the local primary school in Qormi and later pursued his secondary education at a lyceum in Hamrun.
+In 1965, he enrolled in the University of Malta, where he obtained his Bachelor of Arts degree.
+He continued his studies as a teacher for a short while and became a notary public and in 1975 he graduated as a lawyer.
 He was immediately hired by the General Workers Union as a legal consultant and worked within the Union for 25 years thereby obtaining considerable experience in employment law.

 Malta Football Association

 In 1982, after serving as Qormi FC president, George Abela was elected as the chairman of the Malta Football Association.
 He brought changes within the MFA, and improved the infrastructure, where training grounds, a gymnasium, and a physiotherapy clinic were built, and artificial lighting was installed.
 The players of the Malta national football team were engaged for the first time in training on a professional basis.